lukfor/pgs-calc-nf/README.md

 # pgs-calc-nf

-> Nextflow pipeline to calculate polygenetic riskscores using pgs-calc
+> Nextflow pipeline to calculate polygenic scores using pgs-calc

 ## Requirements